nhsconnect/Events-Management/pages/messages/messages/nipe_outcome_1.md

 ### Message Sequencing

-As the NIPE Outcome may change in the source system, this would be represented by multiple `new` and `delete` type event messages being published.
+As the NIPE Outcome may change in the source system, this would be represented by multiple `new`, `new (update)` and `delete` type event messages being published.
 To allow a subscribers to perform message sequencing, the event MUST include the `meta.lastUpdated` element within the `MessageHeader` resource allowing the consumer to identify the latest and most up to date information.

 ## Onward Delivery ##